LFattorini/Project-2--Disaster-Response-Pipeline-Udacity/README.md

 # File Description

-The **notebooks folder** contains two jupyter notebooks that help to understanding how the pipeline scripts are built step by step:
+The **notebooks folder** contains two jupyter notebooks that help you understand how the pipeline scripts are built step by step:

-- **ETL Pipeline Preparation**: loads the datasets, merges them, cleans the data and stores them in a SQLite database.
+- **ETL Pipeline Preparation**: Loads the datasets, merges them, cleans the data and stores them in a SQLite database.
-- **ML Pipeline Preparation**: loads the dataset from SQLite database, splits data into train and test set, builds a text preprocessing and ML pipeline, trains and tunes models using GridSearch (SVM, Random Forest), output reults on the test set and export the final model as a pickle file.
+- **ML Pipeline Preparation**: Loads the dataset from SQLite database, splits data into train and test set, builds a text preprocessing and ML pipeline, trains and tunes models using GridSearch (SVM, Random Forest), outputs reults on the test set and exports the final model as a pickle file.

 **Python scripts**:

 - `data/process_data.py` - ETL pipeline
 - `models/train_classifier.py` - ML Pipeline
 - `app/run.py` - Flask Web App

+**Datasets**:

+- **messages.csv**: Contains the id, message and genre, i.e. the method (direct, social, ...) the message was sent.
+- **categories.csv**: Contains the id and the categories (related, offer, medical assistance..) the message belonges to.

 # Results